Guide E-118

 *Fresh, uncooked |

 Store in colder part of refrigerator (36–40°F).
 Freeze immediately if not planning to use in a day or two.
 Wrap in moisture- and vapor-proof wrap for freezing.
 Label with date and freeze rapidly at 0°F. Freezer storage times for veal may be less.
 Pork is best if used within 6 months after freezing.
-Actual storage time of meat depends on the freshness of meat when purchased. *Vacuum-packed fresh meats have a recommended storage time of |
+Actual storage time of meat depends on the freshness of meat when purchased. *Vacuum-packed fresh meats have a recommended storage time of 2 weeks in the refrigerator. |

 |||